bodokaiser/optical-lattice-experiments/README.md

 npm install
 ```

-and run the development server:
+and run the development server

 ```shell
 npm run serve
 ```

+where you can now conduct the experiments by pressing the `x` key multiple
+times.

 [1]: https://www.typescriptlang.org
 [2]: https://www.babylonjs.com